khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > Page 3, line 23: Sentences that begin "First" and "Second" need subjects

-We now repeated "we asked" in both sentences, making "we" the subject.
+We now added "we asked" to both sentences, making "we" a subject.

 > Page 3, line 34: "spikiness" -> not a precise word.
 "Changes in f-I curve", perhaps?
 Or "Average firing rate"?